dodo295/Speech_Recognition_Commands/README.md

     model_3.add(Dense(N, activation='softmax'))
 These models are saved in the Templates folder as an h5 file.

-   |  Training Accuracy | Testing Accuracy
+   Doaa   |  Training Accuracy | Testing Accuracy
    ------------------------------------------------------------
    Model_1 | 88.8%   | 82.96%